naproche/naproche/README.md

     stack test

 ### Manual checking of proof files

     stack exec Naproche-SAD -- OPTIONS FILE

-  It may be necessary to allow the E Prover more time by appending "-t SECONDS"
+  It may be necessary to allow the E Prover more time by appending `-t SECONDS`

 ## Reference ##